 For his naughty behaviour and audacious challenges to the orders of heaven and hell, the monkey was repeatedly punished and eventually suppressed under a finger-shaped mountain until he met Tang Xuanzang when the monk was on his way to the west.

 The Drama of Monkey King

-Despite Xuanzang’s journey to the West is a real event and Monkey King being just a fictional figure, of all characters in the legend of the journey to the west, the monkey is the most popular one, particularly on stage.
+Despite Xuanzang’s journey to the West being a real event and Monkey King being just a fictional figure, of all characters in the legend of the journey to the west, the monkey is the most popular one, particularly on stage.